EldritchElli/SDW/Core.md

 Stress represents a Character's the mental Fatique from life.
 A character has 0 Stress at Character

 Creation.
 A Character can choose to gain 1 Stress to roll additional dice equal to one of your Attributes on a Skill Check as your game master which they think applies most.
 Stress slowly recovers when performing specific downtime tasks. when you gain 15 Stress, your character has a mental breakdown and will flee regardless if that results in their death, you lose control of You Character and must retire them.
-Mutagen's and Cyberware reduce your Stress Temporarily after they are equipped.

 ## Items